j19sch/j19sch.github.io/pages/my-lists/reading-list.md

 - Beyond Objectivism and Relativism: Science, Hermeneutics, and Praxis - Richard J. Bernstein
 - Modern Software Engineering: Doing What Works to Build Better Software Faster - David Farley
 - Sidewinder: Creative Missile Development At China Lake - Ron Westrum
 - What to Say When You Talk to Your Self - Shad Helmstetter
+- Exploring Requirements 1: Quality Before Design - Gerald M. Weinberg, Donald C. Gause
+- How to Break Software: A Practical Guide to Testing - James Whittaker
+- Writing Effective Use Cases - Alistair Cockburn

 ### 2022